dxdxdt/proone/doc/dev_notes.md

 * SYN packets to remote port 64420[^2]
 * The ALPN string "prne-htbt" in TLS hello messages
 * Client and server certificates in TLS hello messages
-* Spewing of crafted SYN packets followed by RST packets if the remote end has that port open[^1]
+* Spewing crafted SYN packets followed by RST packets if the remote end has that port open[^1]
+* Bogus ICMPv6 packets multicast to the link-local network.
+The packets contain a destination option that the node should not process.
+The recipient nodes are required to notify the source node by sending an ICMPv6 packet with type 4 and code 2

 Most of the characteristics can be changed by regenerating the PKI or using different port for Heartbeat.